ministryofjustice/security-guidance/docs/leak-handling-process.md

 1. The Justice Digital SOC Lead assigns an Justice Digital SOC Analyst to the request.

 2. The Justice Digital SOC Analyst creates a ServiceNow 'placeholder' incident using the Technology Portal.
-In all cases, the title of the placeholder **SHALL** be "An investigation carried out by the SOC."
+In all cases, the title of the placeholder **shall** be "An investigation carried out by the SOC."

 3. Proceed to step [3.2.2](#step-322-collect-evidence).